 Reset! go back to the start and revise the plan if need be.
 Take into consideration where the stress is coming from, what the truth of the stress is and what you have to work with until more comes to help you out.

-Starting over can mean many things from a fresh pair of eyes to a whole new beginning or plan of action.
-Think about your stress and let it teach you instead of control you.
+Hitting the reset can be anything from a fresh pair of eyes to a whole new beginning or plan of action.
+Think about what you are stressed about and ask yourself how you can help it right now in this moment.
 I know when I was starting over again I didn’t have a lot of money or foundations, it took a very simple plan and budget to get me going and most of the time I was only staying afloat.
 I knew what the stress was telling me about my life but I also knew what I wanted to tell the stress about who I was and what I wanted.
 Over the years I have learned many ways to combat stress as I continue to build my life.
 I do know that when it wasn’t working it was time to start again, whatever that looked like.

 Keep Shining xo